Satisfactory Academic Progress

 Graduate students are considered to be making satisfactory academic progress if they:

-- Earn 67 percent of all hours attempted at USC plus transfer hours attempted regardless of whether federal financial aid was received.
+- Earn 67 percent of all hours accepted at USC plus transfer hours accepted regardless of whether federal financial aid was received.

 - Meet the University standards for continued enrollment as specified in the University of South Carolina Graduate Studies Bulletin.